slightech/MYNT-EYE-D-SDK/docs/sdkdemo/get_image.rst

 .. _sdkdemo:

-Get camera image(Compatible with USB2.0)
+Get Camera Image(Compatible With USB2.0)
 ===========================================

 Compatible with USB2.0 ,change to the resolution and frame rate for